 By the time I began seeing Alan Shapiro, I’d changed a lot, but was still “quick on the insult button,” ready to be hurt.
 In a class, I said I objected to how Alan said “Uh huh” when we talked on the phone, feeling he wasn’t listening to me.
 Ms. Reiss asked:

 Do you see this as the insult supreme or as instancing humanity?
 Do you think a woman will have less of a tendency to get hurt by a man if she feels the thing that’s going to make her important is to be fair to him, rather than his making much of her?

-I’m grateful that, in our nearly 12 years of marriage, I’ve been learning to be a friend to Alan, whom I love very much.
+I’m grateful that, in our marriage of over 20 years, I keep learning more about how to be a friend to Alan, whom I love very much.
 I’m happy trying to know how he sees things that are important to him—music, his family, his students, his past.
-We’re closer with every year, and feel, through what we’re learning, that our marriage is part of culture.
+We’re closer with every year, and feel, through what we’re learning from Aesthetic Realism, that our marriage is part of culture.

-She becomes seriously ill, and recovers with the help of several people, including a kind friend of Gerald’s, M. Chirac.
+Sophia becomes seriously ill and recovers with the help of several people, including a kind friend of Gerald’s, M. Chirac.
 Now she must find a way to make a living, and becomes the concierge of a Paris rooming house, at which she’s very successful.
 Shrewd and economical, she’s proud of her desire to have her pension absolutely respectable.
 Her male tenants, writes Bennett:

 regard her as the paragon and miracle of women…: a young and elegant creature, surpassingly beautiful, proud,… unapproachable, …a marvelous manager, a fine cook,…utterly exact.

 We admire Sophia for taking on this work with no experience, and for doing it well.
 A woman can rightly pride herself on her efficiency, and I have, but I think Sophia felt somewhat as I did—that as I was efficient, I wasn’t warm enough to people.
 When I said this in a class, Ms. Reiss asked: